chengmarc/chengmarc/README.md

 Sequence-to-sequence 30-day forecasting on multi-feature on-chain data (PyTorch).
 Addresses lag-1 degeneracy via logarithmic detrending, orthogonal multi-feature inputs, and MambaSSM's selective state gating.
 Benchmarks six architectures — MambaSSM achieves best performance and strongest resistance to trivial state copying.

 **[Winning-Condition Pipeline on Financial Assets](https://github.com/CDS-SP/winrate-matrix)**
 Agentic, fully automatic pipeline that batch-tests empirical win rate on ANY condition and ANY financial asset.
 For each feature/horizon condition it counts `P(up | condition) − P(up)` straight from history, recovers local edges by differencing the conditional CDF into a PDF, and reduces one node per family to a single estimate via shrinkage-weighted Naive Bayes.
-Plugin/registry architecture — new assets, features, and data sources drop in with zero engine changes; ships BTC-daily and NASDAQ-hourly workspaces as illustrative examples with a walk-forward backtest.
+Ships BTC-daily and NASDAQ-hourly workspaces as illustrative examples with a walk-forward backtest.

 ### Machine Learning